Kubedex/dolos/README.md

 Dolos is the spirit of trickery and guile.
 He is also a master at cunning deception, craftiness, and treachery.
 Very similar in many ways to most cloud marketing departments.

+Performance and error rate are important when you work all day with automation on a public cloud.
+Kubernetes cluster creation and deletion times are important if you value clean room testing as part of your pipelines.

+This repo contains a set of scripts that will let you independently test each cloud provider.

 # Usage

 ## Azure